web-eid/web-eid-spring-boot-example/README.md

 ./mvnw spring-boot:run
 ```

-This will activate the default `dev` profile and launch the built-in Tomcat web server on port 8080 that was forwarded to _ngrok_ in step 1.
+This will activate the default `dev` profile and launch the built-in Tomcat web server on port 8080 that was forwarded using _ngrok_ in step 1.

 When the application has started, open the _ngrok_ HTTPS URL in your preferred web browser and follow instructions on the front page.